tomysli/Guidelines/ProgramDevelopmentGuidelines2015-07-21.md

 D3 - Favor object composition over class inheritance

-D4 - Programming to an interface, not an implementation (but DON't overdo it)
+D4 - Programming to an interface, not an implementation (but DON'T overdo it)

 D5 - Be SOLID (**S**ingle responsibility, **O**pen-closed, **L**iskov substitution, **I**nterface segregation, and **D**ependency inversion)